chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 As in section **5.1**, you will simulate a critical failure of the Amazon RDS DB instance, but using FIS.

+{{% notice note %}}
+We would not normally change our execution approach as part of the "**improve / experiment**" cycle.
+However, for this lab it is illustrative to see the different ways that the experiment can be executed.
+{{% /notice %}}

 #### 5.4.1 Create experiment template

 1. Go to the RDS Dashboard in the AWS Console at <http://console.aws.amazon.com/rds>